GouHadou/CSCC-DC/CSCCDC-pk3/README.txt

 ---------------------------

+The discord for this mod can be found at https://discord.gg/pxdsap6

 Cutstuff Community Classes Director's Cut is a class mod focused around rebooting the CSCC brand of mods with a higher focus on polish and gameplay by designing around more modern ideals and references.
 Focus is put onto community feedback and development to create a mod that has value past novelty by being proactive in dealing with balance and design issues, while still respecting the